flarum/docs/docs/extend/language-packs.md

 ::: tip

-To make this process easier, we **strongly** recommend using the community-led [weblate](https://discuss.flarum.org/d/20807-simplify-translation-process-with-weblate) initiative to contribute to existing language packs, or create new ones.
-This automates checking for changes in the extension's used translations.

-See [this GitHub page](https://github.com/rob006-software/flarum-lang-template/wiki) for a guide to getting started.
+The Flarum Foundation is supporting translators while ensuring continous availibilty of language packs.
+Therefor "flarum-lang" was initiated.
+You can learn all about this by visiting the [GIT repository](https://github.com/flarum-lang/about).
+Either if you want to support an existing language pack - or if you want to start a new translation it's best to [get in touch with the flarum-lang team](https://discuss.flarum.org/d/27519-the-flarum-language-project).

+Also used by flarum-lang an important starting place is [Weblate](https://discuss.flarum.org/d/20807-simplify-translation-process-with-weblate) which makes translating much easier.

 :::